 Private browsing always opens a new, separate window and anything that happens in that window goes completely unrecorded.

-So for example, if you wanted to get a gift for your wife but share a computer, private browsing mode will allow you to do all the things you would normally use the internet for, but once you close the window it wouldn’t show up in your history.
+So for example, if you wanted to get a gift for your wife but share a computer, private browsing mode will allow you to do all the things you would normally use the internet for, but once you close the window it won’t show up in your history.

 Private browsing is also useful if you are looking at airline tickets since it prevents websites from realizing you’ve visited multiple times and unfairly adjusting ticket prices (a common tactic when browsing normally).